Jim's Film Website: Welcome

-As described below, you will find several original resources, including many 10-best lists, 50 landmark pictures, a film guide (covering dramatic structure, visual and sound aesthetics), over a hundred reviews, and linked sites for Fassbinder, Jarman, and Pasolini.
+As described below, you will find several original resources, including many 10-best lists, 50 landmarks of film history, a film guide (covering dramatic structure, visual and sound aesthetics), over 200 reviews, and linked sites for Fassbinder, Pasolini, and Jarman.

 Film Resources